kolbma/rocket-governor/README.md

 ## Rocket specific features

-Define as many rate limits with [Quota](https://docs.rs/governor/latest/governor/struct.Quota.html) of Governor as you like or need in your Rocket web application/service.
+Define as many rate limits with [Quota](https://docs.rs/governor/latest/governor/struct.Quota.html) of Governor as you like and need in your Rocket web application/service.
 It is implemented as a Rocket [Request Guard](https://rocket.rs/v0.5-rc/guide/requests/#request-guards) and provides also an implementation of an [Error Catcher](https://rocket.rs/v0.5-rc/guide/requests/#error-catchers).
-The Error Catcher can be registered on any path to handle [`Status::TooManyRequests`](https://api.rocket.rs/v0.5-rc/rocket/http/struct.Status.html#associatedconstant.TooManyRequests) and providing HTTP headers in the response.
+The Error Catcher can be registered on any path to handle [`Status::TooManyRequests`](https://api.rocket.rs/v0.5-rc/rocket/http/struct.Status.html#associatedconstant.TooManyRequests) and provide HTTP headers in the response.

 ## Usage